SoNotWildTurtle/HoloLive-Colleseum/README.md

 menu features key and controller binding editors, volume adjustments, window-size toggling, and a save-wipe option so preferences persist across sessions.

+### Story Mode
+The single-player campaign follows Gura's growth from rookie idol to battle-tested hero.
+Twenty chapter icons appear in the chapter select menu, each representing a new location and challenge.
+Selecting an icon loads its corresponding map using the placeholder images listed above.
 Additional characters, maps, and features will be introduced over time.

 ### Networking Prototype